 At the opposite extreme, Gary Becker brought a deliberately spare model of crime that turned exclusively on the individual.
 Scholars would do best, he argued, to posit a potential criminal who weighed his private benefit from a crime against his expected costs, and chose crime when the net result was positive (Becker [1968], 176).

 Although Becker focused on legal (particularly criminal) sanctions, modern scholars in the economic tradition focus not just on the legal rules but on the informal sanctions as well.
 The literature is massive, but the classics include Landa (1981), Greif (1993), Ellickson (1998), and Bernstein (1992, 1996).
 Like many sociologists, they observe the way citizens help preserve public safety and order through informal social sanctions.
 They note how citizens use these sanctions to enforce norms of desirable behavior.
 “To some extent,” write Polinsky & Shavell (2006), social sanctions “are substitutes for public law enforcement.”

-One of the more surprising aspects of the Japanese cases below is how few fit the literature we have just reviewed.
-The ostracism cases that appear in court are not about using social pressure to prevent anti-social conduct.
-Instead, they are more often about using collective pressure to enforce the interests of the narrow collectivity against the broader social good, or to enable some community members to benefit at the expense of others.
+Informal sanctions are thus a community’s primary sanction against deviance, with formal criminal and civil litigation secondary, for when someone fails to respond.
+Among the many informal sanctions for deviant behavior, ostracism by the entire community is one of the most severe.

 Scholars have written almost nothing about actual cases of ostracism in modern societies.
 Experimental psychologists, however, have been actively exploring how people react to it.
 Over the course of the past two decades they have conducted a wide variety of experiments.
 Most have been associated in one way or another with Kipling Williams (2007) at Purdue.
-A few scholars have looked at the Amish practice of “shunning,” e.g., Gruter 1986.
+A few scholars have looked at the Amish practice of “shunning”, e.g., Gruter 1986.
 Scattered ethnographies detail practices in hunter-gather societies, e.g., Zippelius (1986); Soederberg & Fry (2017).

-Ironically, of the very few studies of ostracism in any modern democracy, perhaps the best is the sixty-year-old study by anthropologist Robert J. Smith (1961) of ostracism in Japan.
+Ironically, of the very few studies of ostracism in any modern democracy, perhaps the best is from sixty years ago by anthropologist Robert J. Smith (1961) on ostracism in Japan.
 His analysis focused on documentary evidence from eight cases: refusing to help maintain a footbridge, stealing millet, publicizing election fraud (our Case 1), violating a village rest day to engage in a building project, stealing potatoes, falsely claiming to police that village authorities had cut down a tree the target owned, and (in 1937) refusing to join in the celebratory send-off of an army draftee.
-Only the last of these resulted in a lawsuit.
+Only the last resulted in a lawsuit.

 II.
 A Formal Model: